GryphonClaw/dragonruby-completions/README.md

 ## What does this do?

-The file `ruby.code-completions` provides a small set of auto-completions for creating different hash primitives.
+The file `ruby.code-completions` provides a small set of auto-completions for creating different hash primitives and other convienence completions.

 ## Creating simple hashes